 At First Chance Whale Watch, Captain Gary takes his role as whale watching guide very seriously as he has been Captain since 1998, learning all about the whales that can be found in the area and where to find them.

 The boat cruises from lovely Kennebunkport, and at 87ft from bow to stern, has plenty of space for real-time viewing and excellent photo ops with the whales, dolphins, and other marine wildlife you might end up spotting!

 Restrooms and a snack galley with light refreshments are available onboard, and First Chance Whale Watch also welcomes you to bring your own snacks if you prefer.
 The whale watching tour is typically about 4 ½ hours long, so plan to spend the afternoon out enjoying the open sea.
 Reservations can be made online or by calling 207 967 5507.

-Family-run for over 50 years, Eastport Windjammers operates out of Eastport, ME, and their 2 ½ to 3-hour whale watching tour takes visitors past the Old Sow, the largest whirlpool in the Western Hemisphere and a major Downeast tourist attraction.
+Family-run for over 50 years, Eastport Windjammers is the best whale watching in Eastport, Maine and beyond, and their 2 ½ to 3-hour whale watching tour takes visitors past the Old Sow, the largest whirlpool in the Western Hemisphere and a major Downeast tourist attraction.
 In addition to Old Sow, you also get to cruise on by East Quoddy Lighthouse, the Canadian lighthouse with the delightfully distinctive red and white cross.